Community Solar FAQ

 - Sign Up with Onesta – We’ll connect you with a solar farm in your area.

-- Provide Us with a Credit Card Number or ACH Routing Number – This guarantees you start receiving your credits from the first day your subscription is active.
+- Provide Us with a Credit Card Number or ACH Routing Number – This holds your spot in the solar farm and guarantees you start receiving your credits from the first day your subscription is active.

 - Get Clean Energy for Less – Each month, the energy generated by your solar farm subscription is applied to your utility bill in the form of solar credits.
-Onesta guarantees we will charge you 10% or 0.01/KWH (1 penny for every watt) LESS for those solar credits than what you would have paid for the same energy from your electricity provider.
+On average, a community solar subscription will save you 10% annually on your electricity.

 - Enjoy Your Solar Credits – If you use less energy in a given month than you’ve subscribed to from community solar, then your remaining solar credits roll over to your next month’s utility bill.
 If you use more energy in a given month than you have solar credits for, simply pay your utility the balance.